 - Scientific Name: Antirrhinum majus

-- Description: Snapdragons form towering spikes in the early spring and late fall, making them a frost-resistant flower that brightens up gardens.
+- Description: Snapdragons form towering spikes in the early spring and late fall, making them a frost-resistant flower that brightens gardens.
 The unique flowers resemble a dragon’s head, which is where the name came from.
 Some people use the flowers as a garnish on plates, but the blossoms can have a bitter taste.
 It’s edible and a cat-friendly flower, but you may see drooling if your kitty nibbles them.
-Offer a tasty canned food to get rid of the unpleasantness.
+Offer tasty canned food to get rid of the unpleasantness.

 - Varieties: Sunflower

 - Description: Sunflowers combine form and function.
 The cheery gold flowers brighten gardens, yet every part of the plant is also edible!
 (You’ve probably enjoyed sunflower seeds on a salad or as a snack) Your cat won’t show much interest in the seeds, but if they sample some petals, you won’t have to fret.
 These giant blooms come in as one of the largest cat-friendly flowers you can find.
 You’ll also find them favorites with the birds and squirrels in the neighborhood.

 - Varieties: Waxflower